 Accessing the Form

-Access and print the revised I-9 Form.
-The I-9 has two separate sections that MUST be completed.
+Access and complete either the online pdf or printed version of the I-9 Form.
+The I-9 has two separate sections that must be completed.

 Section 1 – To be Completed by the Employee